-As he walked off into the sunset over the dunes with a line of camels behind him with four giggling tourists experiencing camels for the first time, his mouth would have been gasping for water and his blood sugar running low.
+As he walked off into the sunset over the dunes of the Sahara Desert, with a line of camels behind him with four giggling tourists experiencing camels for the first time, his mouth would have been gasping for water and his blood sugar running low.

-At 5.30am we were woken with the option of watching the sun rise from the sand dunes.
-As I walked up the nearest highest sand dunes and felt the sand slide in between my toes, I thought to myself who else do I know that would be watching the sun rise over the red sands of the Sahara Desert today?
+At 5.30am, we were woken with the option of watching the sun rise of the Sahara Desert from the sand dunes.
+As I walked up the nearest and highest sand dunes and felt the sand slide in between my toes, I thought to myself who else do I know that would be watching the sun rise over the red sands of the Sahara Desert today?

 Life is just one big opportunity but only if you grab that chance.
 It would have been very easy to have stayed in bed but I would have been missing out on perhaps a once in a lifetime opportunity.
 As the moon set, the sun rose over a brand new day.

 Before the sun got too hot, we rode the camels back to Merzouga where we had a wonderful breakfast and a shower to kick start another day.
-Today we were travelling to Dades via some different gorges however the first stop was at a water well.
-You might think that this sounds pretty boring but actually, along with the monkeys and the Sahara Desert, this was one of my highlights.
+Today, we were travelling to Dades via some different gorges; however, the first stop was at a water well.
+You might think that this sounds pretty boring.
+Actually, along with the monkeys and the Sahara Desert, this was one of my highlights.

 The first thing I noticed were lines of what looked like crater which were actually water wells.
 I couldn’t understand why they would need so many wells next to each other but it turns out that these led to Khettaras which are underground tunnels which can be 100kms long.